 We aim to make our job information as clear as possible.
 If you are considering making an application yourself, and have a query that is not answered on this web page please email your query to email@example.com

 Or to find out more, click here to book onto an information session with our Accommodation Manager

 Please note that we accept direct applications only; we do not deal with agencies or other third parties.

 You can apply at any time – there is no closing date.
-We shortlist on the 10th of each month (deadline 11am) but do look at applications earlier when we can.
+We shortlist on the 10th and 25th of each month (deadline 11am) but do look at applications earlier when we can.